 His iconic photograph of César Estrada Chávez was exhibited at Mexico City's UNAM Museo Universitario Arte Contemporáneo.
 Out of the blue in 2014,the photographer received a call from France.
 They asked him to show his photographs at the beautiful Musée d'Aquitaine in Bordeaux.

-The photographer aspires to return to Northern California, his family, friends and familiar surroundings.
-That will only occur when his wife Annie decides to retire.
-Possibly the summer of 2022.
+The photographer is planning to return to Northern California, near his family, friends and familiar surroundings.
+That may happen when his wife Annie decides to retire.
+Possibly the summer of 2025.
+That's the plan.

-Please go to the CONTACT page if you have any questions, comments or suggestions.
-Contact me if you see any errors or typos too!
+Go to the CONTACT page if you have any questions, comments or suggestions.
 Thanks.